KyleM157/jettywatch/index.markdown

 | 17:15  | L      |          0.61 |
 | 23:37  | H      |          3.66 |

-Finally a break from the flat spell.
-We are once again getting a fairly steep angled south wind-swell, but it is at least expected to wrap into our swell window.
-Don't have high expectations, but there's a pretty good probablility of surfable waves.
-Wind is cross-offshore, but should be fairly light and shouldn't add too much texture.
-Surf should be largest in the AM which aligns well with the low tide.
+Worse than I had expected and about a foot under the model estimates I was seeing yesterday evening.
+Fairly close to this table, however.
+I was hoping the 4.7ft@7s I had been seeing would come to fruition, but no such luck.
+Actual buoy reading as of 8:00 am is 3.6@6.7.
+Too steep angled given the weak swell.

-I'd expect waves to be in the waist+ range with stomach high sets possible.
+Wind starts the day light and there isn't too much texture.

 Notes: Best (and maybe only) day of the week to surf.
-The best window is early AM.
+Still bad.
+Avoid the high tide if looking to get a few.

-Best board: Longboard or groveler
+Best board: Longboard

 ### Thursday 11/27